kiranvad/MLCD/Readme.md

 This is a demo of Multi-Task metric learning framework introduced for combinatorial datasets.

-Please extract the archieve into a folder and change the matlab directory to where you extracted the archieve to

 We use the following packages available for free online:

 * [SpectralClustering suite](http://vision.ucsd.edu/~sagarwal/spectral-0.2.tgz)